What is Pupil Premium?

 To find out more information on whether you are eligible for Free School meals please click here

-A previous analysis of the effectiveness of the expenditure and the nature of support for 2018-2019 can be found here.
+An analysis of the effectiveness of the expenditure for 2021-2022 can be found here.